-Michal Mešťan is a PhD. student in Finance and a founder of Talent and Research Centre at Matej Bel University in Slovakia.
-He is a member of the CFA Society Czech Republic Partners for Slovakia as a volunteer responsible for University Outreach.
-He holds a master's degree in Finance and focuses on financial engineering and individual asset-liability management models.
+Michal Mešťan is an assistant professor at the Department of Finance and Accounting and a founder of Talent and Research Centre at the Faculty of Economics Matej Bel University in Slovakia.
+He is a member of the CFA Society Slovakia as a director of University Relations.
+He holds a doctoral's degree (PhD.) in Finance and focuses on financial engineering, pension and individual asset-liability management models.
 Professionally, he builds robo-advice models oriented on long-term investing.